Indian Placement Program: Results

+At least three studies of the outcomes of the IPP, published in 1977, 1997, and 2025, have reported mostly positive results, and relied primarily on interviews of Native Americans involved.

-Although multiple studies have been conducted of the program, not many are from the Native American perspective.
-One study gathered the oral histories of twenty-three participants from the Navajo Reservation for this study in order to better understand the effects of the Indian Placement Program.
+The 1997 study gathered the oral histories of twenty-three participants from the Navajo Reservation in order to better understand the effects of the IPP.
 All of the subjects were around 33 years old at the time of the study and were born on the Navajo reservation.
 The sample consisted of 22 interviewees.
 The group consisted of seven men and fifteen women.
 At any one time, this ratio indicated the Program's ratio.
 All of them had completed high school, ten had attended college, and four had received college diplomas.
 When the program began, all of the participants were of varying ages.
 Fourteen of the students were under the age of ten, eighteen were under the age of thirteen, and the remaining three were in their senior or junior year of high school.
 Fourteen percent had three or more foster families, 43 percent had a single foster family, and another 43 percent had two separate foster families.
 According to the study, the average length of time spent in the program was about seven years.
-The participants in the study all claimed to be members of the Church of Jesus Christ of Latter-day Saints.
-It looks to be predominantly made up of success stories, according to the study's results.
+The participants in the study all reported being members of the Church of Jesus Christ of Latter-day Saints.

+The results reported were predominantly success stories.
 As recorded, about one-third of the participants stayed in the program until graduation from high school.
 40 percent of students decided to drop out of the program, and 15 percent of students left the program because of their parents' wishes or needs.
 Students who did drop out were still more likely to finish high school than were Native American peers who had not participated in the program.
 Students in the Indian Placement Program had an 82 percent graduation rate.
 Studies found that the "longer students remained in the program, the more likely they were to be employed and to earn high incomes" and also to marry.
+One review of studies and the program's history summarized: "The program was impressively successful so far as its educational goals were concerned, but the record was less impressive when it came to religiosity."

+The 2025 study gathered the oral histories of 20 participants and 25 other parties.
+Three main themes emerged: positive and negative experiences with education, the LDS baptism requirement, and relationships within foster families.

+Not many studies of the outcomes of the IPP have been conducted by Native Americans, but at least one survey of the program was published in Indian Country Today News.

+The church's new four-volume history, Saints: The Story of the Church of Jesus Christ in the Latter Days, follows the story of Maeta Holiday, who was born on the Navajo Reservation.
+The history follows Holiday's situation on the reservation, her years in Los Angeles in the IPP with her 1972 high school graduation at age 18, and her entrance to BYU.